conan-io/docs/developing_packages/package_layout.rst

 - What if I want to use my project as an :ref:`editable package<editable_packages>`?

-  If you want to keep developing your package but let the consumers link with the artifacts in your project instead of the files in the Conan cache, you would need to declare a yml file describing where the headers, libraries and executables are in your application.
+  If you want to keep developing your package but let the consumers link with the artifacts in your project instead of the files in the Conan cache, this will not work, because it only declares the location of headers and libraries in the final packaged layout, but during development the files are typically in other locations.

 So, just as we describe the package folder in the ``package_info()`` method, we can use ``layout()`` to describe the ``source`` and ``build`` folders (both in a local project and in the cache):